 This option is VERY thin, just so you know.
 It doesn't contain a lot of information, and some of it isn't even accurate.
 For example, the author basically describes Jones Street as a ‘beautiful street with beautiful mansions and townhomes' (which it is) and notes that it's paved with cobblestones (which it isn't — it's paved with vitrified brick).
-I'd pass on this one since it's so thin.
+I recommend passing on this one since it's so thin.
 Order it here (or don't).

 The Savannah Walking Tour & Guidebook is also very thin.
 However, I was pleasantly surprised to discover how much information was packed inside its 34 pages!
 It includes 4 walking tours, labeled maps, and contains both historical and modern photos.
 Order it here.

 I thought I'd be a little more excited about this one than I was in reality.
 It's very well-researched and very informative, but it's not as conversational as I personally would've liked.
 Order it here.

 Fiction Books Set in Savannah